Augustyniak/RATreeView/README.md

 RATreeView is implemented using ARC.

 ##Installation
 To use RATreeView in your app, just drag RATreeView class files into your project.
-You can also setup RATreeView in your project using Pods.
+You can also setup RATreeView in your project using Pods (' pod "RATreeView" ' in your Podfile).

 ##Introduction
 As RATreeView is a wrapper for UITableView, most of delegate and data dource methods are just equivalents of specific methods from UITableView delegate and data source protocols.
 They are changed in the way they provide easier managment for the tree structures.
 There are also some new methods in protocols to provide support for expanding and collapsing rows of the tree view.
-More about naming conventions in RATreeViewDelegate section.
+It should work on IOS 5.0+.

 ##RATreeNodeInfo
 Almost every methods of the RATreeViewDelegate's and RATreeViewDataSource's protocol have the argument of the class RATreeNodeInfo.
 RATreeNodeInfo is logically connected with *item*.
 The purpose of this parameter is to support programmer with as much information as possible.